Shricourteous/BookManagementSystem/README.md

 ## /users

-POST: Create a new user ✅
+POST: Create a new user ✅ okay
-GET: Get all list of users ✅
+GET: Get all list of users ✅ okay

 ## /users/{id}

-GET: Get a user by id ✅
+GET: Get a user by id ✅ okay
-PUT: Update a user by id ✅
+PUT: Update a user by id ✅ okay
-DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid) ✅
+DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid) ✅ okay

 ## /users/subscription-details/{id}

-GET: Get user subscription details ✅
+GET: Get user subscription details ✅ okay

 1. Date of subscription
 2. Valid till